Skip to content

 BatteryClerk Prime FAST 1-2 day shipping to most of the USA

-Home / Tutorial & Guides / Charging SLA Batteries
+Home / Tutorial & Guides / Guide to Charging SLA Batteries

 A Sealed Lead Acid battery is a secondary cell battery, meaning it can be re-charged.
 Charging an SLA battery is accomplished by sending electrons through the battery to reverse the chemical reaction that creates the energy output of the battery.
 The electrons in an SLA battery are stored in the positive plate which is made of lead dioxide (PbO2).
 The negative plate is pure lead, often in sponge form.
 The electrolyte is a dilute sulfuric acid (H2SO4) solution.
 When the battery is discharged, both plates are converted to lead sulfate (PbSO4) and the sulfuric acid is converted to water.
 Sending electrons back through the battery, or charging it, causes a reaction that converts the battery components back to their charged state.